panoptesDev/Safecoin/docs/src/running-validator/validator-start.md

 To back-up your validator identify keypair, **back-up your "validator-keypair.json” file or your seed phrase to a secure location.**

-## More Safecoin CLI Configuration
+## More Panoptis CLI Configuration

 Now that you have a keypair, set the safecoin configuration to use your validator keypair for all following commands: